 This is one of those funny business facts that leaves me perplexed and scratching my head.

-When we were picking our bags for the first time, we agreed that for the next couple years we were just going to travel with a carry-on.
+When we were packing our bags for the first time, we agreed that for the next couple of years we were just going to travel with a carry-on.
 Fair enough!
-We wanted to be light-weight and cruise through airports like pros.
+We wanted to be light-weight and cruise through airports like the pros.

 All until one day Erin was rolling a suitcase that was advertised and sold to her as an approved carry-on size.